-This pumpkin pie is kissed with a bit of maple flavor to heighten the warm sweet notes.
+Maple pumpkin pie is kissed with pure maple syrup instead of granulated sugar to heighten the warm sweet notes.
 Such a small change makes a big difference!

 I know pumpkin pie is usually reserved for Thanksgiving, but I’m not sure why.
 If you like it, have it any time!
 I enjoy pumpkin pie baked oatmeal all fall and winter, so why not the pie too?

 You may have noticed I also have a little thing for maple.
-I just love the warm sweet notes it adds to things like sweet potato casserole, roasted vegetables and whipped cream!
+I just love the warm sweet notes it adds to things like sweet potato casserole and roasted vegetables.

 It just makes it feel extra special.
-Of course there is the buttercream, baked beans, the oatmeal and granola as well.
+Of course there is the french maple buttercream, maple baked beans, the maple banana baked oatmeal and maple cinnamon granola as well.

 So of course adding a bit of maple flavor to pumpkin pie seemed like a natural progression.
-I would love to work on a way to work on a way to use the syrup as a sweetener.
+It is a fabulous way to sweeten the pie without adding granulated sugar.

 Maple Pumpkin Pie